eyalkapah/StockWatcher/README.md

 StockWatcher application shows updated stock information straight from Yahoo Finance API.
 Although it's .NET Framework based, I combined new libraries for learning and to make things a bit more interesting.
+Also, the application is using many .NET Core libraries and structuring including IoC, Loggin and Configuration libraries.

 Some key features the application has:
 * Many WPF features such as XAML, converters, Custom controls and more...